shuweilee/shuweilee.github.io/ABOUTME.md

 About Me
 ----------------
 I'm a graduate student studying for master degree in Institute of Computer and Communication Engineering, National Cheng Kung University.
 My main research fields include Software-Defined Networking, Network Function Virtualization, and Network Management.
-I'm enthusiastic about learning any IT related skills as well.
+Beside networking, I'm enthusiastic about learning any IT related skills as well.
 Nice to meet you.

 Education